mhinz/vim-hugefile/README.md

 vim-hugefile
 ------------

 Vim always loads entire files.
-Therefore loading huge files is slow.
+Therefore loading huge files (logfiles?) is pretty slow.
 And having the usual options set makes loading even slower.

-For all huge files this plugin disables:
+This plugin reduces the impact of the latter heavily by disabling these options for all huge files:

 * FileType autocmds
 * syntax highlighting